Student Farm Farmstand

 Becoming a Student Harvest CSA member

 Subscribers must be UC Davis students and employees.
-The subscription fee is $23.50/week, paid in advance quarterly.
-Student subscribers are eligible for a modestly reduced subscription rate.
+The subscription fee is $31/week (non-student) or $28/week (student), paid in advance quarterly.
 Due to our educational mission, the size of the Student Harvest CSA is limited, and we have a waiting list.

 If you are interested in becoming a subscriber, or would like more information about subscriptions, contact us at: firstname.lastname@example.org.